invoiceninja/invoiceninja.github.io/source/docs/self-host-installation.md

 And sometimes it's enough to put `php` instead of `/opt/alt/php73/usr/bin/php` in the cronjob scheduler command to execute.

 If you still encounter errors, it may be helpful to temporarily remove `>> /dev/null 2>&1` from  the cron, this should output the cron to the `cron.log`

+If you are having troubles with your crons, have a look at the troubleshooting section [here](https://invoiceninja.github.io/docs/self-host-troubleshooting/#cron-not-running-queue-not-running)

 <p>Configure your virtual host, create a database and point your browser to http://your.domain.com/setup and follow the bouncing ball!</p>